 In 2002, the Medieval Institute inaugurated a lecture series in honor of Robert M. Conway, a 1966 graduate of Notre Dame, trustee of the University, and long-time friend and supporter of the Medieval Institute.
 The annual Conway Lectures bring senior scholars of international distinction to Notre Dame each fall to speak on topics across a variety of disciplines.
 The lectures are then published by the University of Notre Dame Press.

-Future Conway Lectures will be delivered by Niklaus Largier, the Sidney and Margaret Ancker Professor of German and Comparative Literature at the University of Berkeley, in 2018.
+The 2018 Conway Lecture series will be delivered by Niklaus Largier, the Sidney and Margaret Ancker Professor of German and Comparative Literature at the University of Berkeley.

 OUR PAST CONWAY SPEAKERS

 Susan Rankin (University of Cambridge), "Manuscripts for Musicians: 750-900"

 William J. Courtenay (U Wisconsin–Madison), "Religious Ritual and Prayers for the Dead in the Medieval University of Paris"

 John V. Fleming (Princeton), "Asceticism and Literature in the Middle Ages"

 Alice-Mary Talbot (Dumbarton Oaks), "Varieties of Monastic Experience in Byzantium, 9th-15th Centuries"

 Anne D. Hedeman (U Kansas), "Visual Translation and the First French Humanists”

 Sylvia Huot (Cambridge), “Giants in Medieval Romance Literature”